AlexisMtr/Poseidon/readme.md

 ## Getting Started
 Before using Poseidon API Solution, you need to install and run [MongoDB](https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-windows/) NoSQL Database.
-Once started, run MongoDb Shell and copy/paste content from `\Resources\InitialInsert.txt` file (or use it to create your own data sets) into it.
+Once started, run MongoDb Shell and copy/paste content from `Poseidon\Resources\InitialInsert.txt` file (or use it to create your own data sets) into it.

 ### Connect Poseidon to the database
 Open the solution with VisualStudio, click on `manage user secrets` into the contextual menu of the project and paste these lines to the `secrets.json` file